Explore our certification policies below by clicking on the name of the policy.

 Staff Support on the Day of the Examination

-On the day of the examination, the certification staff and Assessment Systems must be available by phone in case of problems during the examination administration.
+On the day of the examination, the certification staff and TesTrac must be available by phone in case of problems during the examination administration.

 Processing Returned Exam Packets